A Tanzania Safari

 Length of stay

 If you’re on a full-package safari (especially a budget safari) then per-day costs will likely be slightly cheaper the more days you include.
-And hiring a jeep and driver is always cheaper per day if you hire the vehicle for a longer period.
+And hiring a 4x4 vehicle and driver is always cheaper per day if you hire the vehicle for a longer period.
 The amount of time you spend in Tanzania, in general, doesn’t tend to alter day-to-day costs.
 Park entry fees are charged on a 24-hour basis and don’t get cheaper the longer you stay in a park.
 Occasionally safari camps and lodges might have a special offer on where every fourth or fifth night is free.

 • 2

-Level of comfort of accommodation
+Level of comfort of accommodations

-It goes without saying that going all adventurous and pitching a small tent on a basic campground (most parks and reserves have official camping areas) and cooking your own meals is considerably cheaper than accommodation of the four-walls-and-a-roof kind.
+It goes without saying that going all adventurous and pitching a small tent on a basic campground (most parks and reserves have official camping areas) and cooking your own meals is considerably cheaper than accommodations of the four-walls-and-a-roof kind.
 And like anywhere the more luxury you demand the more the price rises.
-What does surprise many first-time visitors to Tanzania, though, is that even very basic accommodation can often cost more than a nice mid-range place in a popular European city.
+What does surprise many first-time visitors to Tanzania, though, is that even very basic accommodations can often cost more than a nice mid-range place in a popular European city.

 • 3

-Location of the accommodation
+Location of the accommodations

 Perhaps nothing influences the cost of a Tanzania safari like location does.
 A lodge with floor-to-ceiling windows overlooking the Ngorongoro Crater naturally costs more than a place of similar quality an hour down the road and with a view over nothing in particular.
 But what’s unusual is the enormity of the price difference.
 Sometimes hundreds of dollars a night separate the two.
 If you want to save money then opt for a lodge just outside park gates rather than a place within the park.
 This might also save you on some entry fees as well.